viniciusluisr/simple-functor/README.md

 # simple-functor

-A simple Functor Java 8 functional interface
+A simple Functor Java 8 functional interface and some functor's implementations.